 - This is one of the dumbest rules ever implemented and definitely hurts home buyers, home sellers, and the economy

 - Nothing is wrong with a real estate investor purchasing a home that is in need of work and rehabbing it and reselling it for a profit

-- There are real estate investors out there who can turn around a complete gut rehab in less than 30 days on a single family home
+- There are real estate investors out there who can turn around a complete gut rehab in less than 30 days on a single-family home

 - Rehabbed homes are better than brand new construction homes

-FHA Guidelines On Buying House Flips And Real Estate Investors
+Setback On Real Estate Investors

-FHA Guidelines On Buying House Flips are extreme setbacks and inconveniences for real estate investors due to the fact that this rule puts a limit on the pool of home buyers for their rehabbed homes.
+FHA Guidelines On Flips are extreme setbacks and inconveniences for real estate investors due to the fact that this rule puts a limit on the pool of home buyers for their rehabbed homes.

 - It also impacts home buyers who fall in love with a totally rehabbed home but cannot purchase it

 - This is because the home is a flip and has been seasoned less than 90 days